 Our State of the Sector report brings together analysis of the survey results, and where possible compares the results to the previous research Craft in an Age of Change (2012) commissioned by the Crafts Council, Creative Scotland, Arts Council of Wales and Craft Northern Ireland.

 The State of the Sector report is split into two sections.
 Part A asks the respondents questions that refer to their revenue figures and experience from financial year 2015/16.
 It offers insight into changes in the sector, and hopes to act as a resource for the sector that can be built upon with each annual study.
+The results from Part A can also be downloaded as a PDF.

 Part B explores how makers interact with Craft Scotland and how they feel they are supported by us.
 From evaluating the responses it is evident that there is a demand for Craft Scotland’s services.
 Also, it shows that whilst the sector is vibrant there is still a lot to be done to develop it.
 As you will see from the survey, there seems to be different viewpoints on how to best strengthen the sector.
 Despite being a small team (five full-time employees) with limited resources, we do try to respond to as many of the sector’s needs as we can.
 We offer a wide range of opportunities for emerging and established makers working in different disciplines, and with varied routes to market.
 We believe in being open and transparent, and we really value makers’ honest feedback.
 Your responses will feed into our long-term plans and this report will be valuable in providing information and advocacy to policy makers and the wider creative industries.